Aaron Hicks: 2016–2018

-2019
+2019–2023

 On January 11, 2019, Hicks signed a one-year, $6 million contract to remain with the Yankees.
 On February 25, Hicks signed a seven-year, $70 million contract extension, replacing the one-year deal.
 The deal includes a $12.5 million club option for 2026, a $1 million buyout and a $2 million signing bonus.
 He began the 2019 year on the 10-day injured list due to a lower back strain.
 On May 6, he was optioned to the Tampa Tarpons for a rehab assignment.
-On June 24, against the Blue Jays, Hicks hit a home run that helped the Yankees tie a league record with 27 straight games hitting a home run.
+On June 24, against the Toronto Blue Jays, Hicks hit a home run that helped the Yankees tie a league record with 27 straight games hitting a home run.
 On June 29, 2019, Hicks became the first MLB player to hit a home run in Europe during the first inning of the Red Sox-Yankees 2019 London Series.

-On September 10, Hicks left the game with an elbow injury.
+On September 10, 2019, Hicks suffered an elbow injury.
 It was revealed that Hicks was diagnosed with a right flexor strain in his right elbow since August 3, and that Tommy John surgery would be necessary to correct the problem.
 The Yankees ruled Hicks out for the rest of 2019 due to his elbow injury.

-On October 11, 2019, Aaron Hicks told a New York Post reporter that he would be on the ALCS roster against the Houston Astros.
-The following day, the Yankees announced that they had reinstated Hicks from the 60-day injured list and added him to the roster, replacing Luke Voit.
-He revealed that after his Tommy John surgery recommendation, he had decided not to have surgery immediately and engaged in light physical activity on his own.
-After a week, he visited the Yankees’ spring training complex to work out his elbow.
-Following a few weeks of regular exercise, it was determined that he would not in fact require surgery and he joined his team on the road in Houston.
+After his Tommy John surgery recommendation, Hicks decided not to have surgery immediately and engaged in light physical activity on his own.
+On October 12, 2019, the Yankees added Hicks to the team's ALCS roster.
 He later underwent the surgery, and was expected to miss 8–10 months.

-2020

-With COVID-19 pandemic delaying the start of the season by over 4 months, Hicks was able to return to play in the intra-squad scrimmage match just 8 months post surgery.
-In 54 games, Hicks batted .225 with six home runs and 21 RBIs.
+After the COVID-19 pandemic delayed the start of the 2020 season by over four months, Hicks returned to play in an intra-squad game just eight months post-surgery.
+In 2020, Hicks played in 54 games, batting .225 with six home runs and 21 RBIs.

-2021

 On May 21, 2021, Hicks underwent surgery to repair a torn tendon sheath in his left wrist.
-The injury was expected to keep Hicks out for the remainder of the season.
 On May 30, Hicks was placed on the 60-day injured list.
-In 32 games for the Yankees, Hicks posted a .194/.294/.333 batting line with 4 home runs and 14 RBI.
+In 2021, Hicks played in 32 games, posting a .194/.294/.333 batting line with four home runs and 14 RBIs.